Understanding how ADHD medication and strategies improve focus.

 1. Immediate improvement: Some people notice improvements in their ADHD symptoms on the first day of taking their medication.
 They wonder if their medication could really be working that quickly or whether the difference they felt was a placebo effect.

-3. Are not sure: This group of people is not sure if their medication is working.
-They think it might be but any changes are subtle.
+3. Not sure: This group is still determining if their medication is working.
+They think it might be, but any changes are subtle.

 Stimulant Medication

 Stimulant medications are the first line of ADHD treatment as they are considered to be the most effective in treating symptoms.
-They act on the central nervous system and increase a number of neurotransmitters in the brain.
-The increase of the neurotransmitters dopamine and norepinephrine means to focus and concentration improves and hyperactivity and impulsive behavior is reduced.
+They act on the central nervous system and increase the number of neurotransmitters in the brain.
+The increase of dopamine and norepinephrine neurotransmitters means that focus and concentration improve, reducing hyperactivity and impulsive behavior.

-Ritalin: Ritalin takes 20-30 minutes after swallowing before it starts to work.
-Immediate release Ritalin is effective for approximately three hours, and the extended-release (Ritalin SR) lasts for approximately eight hours.
+• Ritalin: Ritalin takes 20-30 minutes after swallowing before it starts to work.
+Immediate-release Ritalin is effective for approximately three hours, and the extended-release (Ritalin SR) lasts approximately eight hours.

-Concerta: Concerta: is a long-lasting methylphenidate medication that uses a unique delivery system called OROS (Osmotic Controlled Release Oral Delivery system).
-Its effects are usually felt within one hour of swallowing the capsule and lasts between 10 to 12 hours.
+• Concerta: Concerta is a long-lasting methylphenidate medication that uses a unique delivery system called OROS (Osmotic Controlled Release Oral Delivery system).
+Its effects are usually felt within one hour of swallowing the capsule and last between 10 to 12 hours.

-Daytrana: Is a methylphenidate patch for children to wear.
+• Daytrana: Daytrana is a methylphenidate patch for children to wear.
 The medication travels through the skin and is absorbed directly into the bloodstream.
-The patch takes approximately two hours to start working and remains effective between one and three hours after it has been removed.
+The patch takes approximately two hours to start working and remains effective between one and three hours after removal.
 It can be worn for up to nine hours.

-Quillivant XR: Quillivant XR is a methylphenidate liquid formula designed for children who have problems swallowing pills.
+• Quillivant XR: Quillivant XR is a methylphenidate liquid formula for children with trouble swallowing pills.
 It becomes effective within 45 minutes and continues to work for up to 12 hours.

-Adderall and Adderall XR: Adderall starts to work approximately 30 minutes to one hour.
+• Adderall and Adderall XR: Adderall starts to work approximately 30 minutes to one hour.
 The effects of Adderall typically begin to wear away after four hours.
-Adderall XR last approximately 12 hours.
+Adderall XR lasts approximately 12 hours.

 What If My Meds Are Not Working?